 For example, Poppy Floral charges a set deposit for their floral services, then uses Name Your Price to collect the remaining balance.
 This makes the invoicing and collection process much easier.

-PDF Invoices.
-Automate the billing process with customizable, branded email invoices.
+With PDF Invoices’ customizable, branded email invoices, you can automate the billing process.
 Your clients can log into their account, download, and print previous invoices.

-WooCommerce Deposits.
-Allow your clients to make a deposit or use a payment plan.
+Allow your clients to make a deposit or use a payment plan with WooCommerce Deposits.
 This is a great option if your clients pay over time or if you require an up-front payment before delivering your services.

-WooCommerce Subscriptions.
 Do you offer maintenance plans or service subscriptions?
-Automate recurring payments and avoid the hassle of billing every week, month, or year.
+Automate recurring payments and avoid the hassle of billing every week, month, or year with WooCommerce Subscriptions.
 Your clients can also upgrade or downgrade their plan without any effort on your end.

 If you sell experiences, book accommodations, or make appointments with your clients, WooCommerce offers several extensions that were built just for you.